Thomson Mason: Career

 Three years later, Loudoun County voters elected (and re-elected) Mason and Clapham as their (part-time) representatives in the Virginia House of Delegates during the 1777 and 1778 sessions.
-Then, the widower Mason rekindled a romance with Elizabeth Westwood, whose husband Wallace of Elizabeth City County, had also died.
+Then, the widower Mason rekindled a romance with Elizabeth Westwood, whose husband, James Wallace of Elizabeth City County had died.
 They married in November 1777, but the new bride came to consider Loudoun County nearly backcountry.
-Perhaps as a result of her influence, Elizabeth City County voters elected Mason as one of their representatives in the Virginia House of Delegates in early 1779, and refused to accept his resignation until the House found him ineligible and forced a new election, in which William Henry was elected to serve alongside John Tabb.
+Perhaps as a result of her influence, Elizabeth City County voters elected Mason as one of their representatives in the Virginia House of Delegates in early 1779.
+Mason's resignation on June 9 was refused, until the House found him ineligible and forced a new election, in which William Henry was elected to serve alongside John Tabb.

 In 1778, fellow legislators elected Mason one of five judges in the General Court (now the Supreme Court of Virginia, alongside Joseph Jones, John Blair, Thomas Ludwell Lee and Paul Carrington.
 This would have made him ineligible for further legislative service.

 Following the American Revolutionary War, and another legislative reorganization of the state judiciary, Stafford County voters again elected the ailing Mason as one of their representatives in the House of Delegates in 1783, and he served a final term alongside veteran legislator Charles Carter.
-There Mason became chairman of the Committee on Courts of Justice, but did not attempt re-election, dying at Raspberry Plain the following year.
+There Mason became chairman of the Committee on Courts of Justice, but did not attempt re-election.
+He died at Chopawamsic in 1785.

 Personal life

-Mason married Mary King Barnes, the only daughter of Colonel Abraham Barnes and his wife Mary King, in 1758.
+Mason married Mary King Barnes, the only daughter of Colonel Abraham Barnes and Mary King, in 1758.
 He and Mary had four children: